FAFSA Tips For Parents And Families

 When you submit the FAFSA, the U.S. Department of Education provides you with:

-- An estimated family contribution (EFC) – the amount they feel your family can pay toward your student's college education
+- Student Aid Index (SAI) – the amount they feel your family can pay toward your student's college education

 - How much federal aid you may qualify for